w3c/cogai/README.md

 * Are general purpose, collaborative, empathic and trustworthy
 * Can apply metacognition and past experience to reason about new situations
-* Support continuous learning based upon curiousity about the unexpected
+* Support continuous learning based upon curiosity about the unexpected
 * Have a level of self awareness in respect to current state, goals and actions
 * Have an awareness of others in respect to their beliefs, desires and intents